Free, Fun Things to Do on the Weekend

 Don't worry, there are plenty of free things to do on the weekend with your family and friends or by yourself.
 None of the activities require spending any money, and you can do all of them whether you reside in a city or live in the country.

 - Check out neighborhood or religious festivals, including street fairs.

 - Take your kids (or yourself or your friends) to the park.
 Pack a picnic and a frisbee or a kite.

 - Host a potluck barbecue.
 Ask everyone to bring a side dish, or dessert, or a package of meat or veggies for the grill or stove.

-- Invite friends or neighbors over for card games like bridge, poker or crazy eights and be sure to have refreshments on hand.
+- Invite friends or neighbors over for card games like bridge, poker, or crazy eights.

-- If you like to cook, experiment with new recipes or invent one of your own.
-The Food Network has lots of offerings and TV is free.
+- If you like to cook, experiment with new recipes or invent one of your own using only the ingredients on hand in your kitchen.

 - If you have a lawn, run through the sprinklers whatever age you are.

-- Surprise your spouse with love letter or write a heartfelt letter to your BFF, parents or a sibling.
+- Surprise your spouse with a love letter, or write a heartfelt letter to your BFF, parents, or a sibling.

 - Visit a free museum or art gallery.

 - If you have glue and paper in the house, make a collage out of photos clipped from magazines.

 - Use the internet to research a new skill, like how to repair cars, how to design a website, or how to knit or sew.

 - Whether you're a senior citizen or 16 years of age, climb trees—like people did in the old days!